Michael-Cowie/Notes/Web/Docker/volumes.md

 ![](../images/docker_images2.png)

+It's important to note that **data is never copied into a volume, it's always just mapped**.
+When you create a new file inside the container that is inside the volume location, we can observe that it's also inside the volume.
+This is because it's the same file mounted to appear in two places.

+Picture the volume as a network share.
+If someone makes a change on the network share, everyone that's using it sees that change.
+So the first container starts, makes a change, and exits.
+The second container starts, and sees the change the first one made.
+If you ran two containers simultaneously they'd both be hitting the same files in the same volume, which would be messy with multiple databases trying to share a single location.

 #### Volumes in Docker Compse

 Volumes defined in the docker compose file is nearly identical to that defined in the CLI.
 Below is an example of using a named volume.
 Keep in mind, at the end, in the same level as the services, we need to list all of the volumes that we have defined.